DiddiLeija/diddi-and-the-bugs/README.md

 > alive.
 That should destroy those bugs...
 >
 > To ensure that those bugs will be destroyed, Diddi modified his spacecraft to convert it into a
-> starfighter that shoots the lifesaver serum...
+> starfighter that shoots the lifesaver serum.
+Then, he named the starfighter **Willpower**.
+> Suddendly, the Willpower goes outside of the planet, to start the fight...

 ## Game engine